 A Day in the Death of Dorothea Cassidy is the third novel in the Inspector Ramsay series by Ann Cleeves, author of the Shetland and Vera Stanhope crime series.

 For Dorothea Cassidy Thursdays were special.
-Every week she would look forward to the one day she could call her own, and would plan to visit people she wanted to see as a welcome respite from the routine duties that being a vicar's wife entailed.
+Every week she would look forward to the one day she could call her own, a welcome respite from the routine duties that being a vicar's wife entailed.
 But one Thursday in June was to be more special than any other.
 It was the day that Dorothea Cassidy was strangled.